Cork

 A man named Garras is given as the King of Cork by Chrétien de Troyes, while in Les Merveilles de Rigomer, Cork’s king is named as Frion, whose daughter was saved by Lancelot.

-The early medieval period in Ireland saw the spread of Christianity, and Cork was no exception.
+The arrival of Christianity in Ireland during the fifth to seventh centuries had a significant impact on the region.
+Monastic communities were established, and Cork likely had early Christian settlements.
 Christian missionaries, including Saint Fin Barre and Saint Multose, are said to have established churches and religious communities in the region during this time.

 Cork was likely part of the territories ruled by various Gaelic kingdoms that emerged during this period.
 These kingdoms were often centered around local dynasties and chieftains, and they vied for power and territory.